Jamgön Ju Mipham Gyatso: Commentaries on Tantras

 Mipham's commentary on the Guhyagarbha Tantra is entitled The Essence of Clear Light or Nucleus of Inner Radiance— it is based on Longchenpa's commentary, Dispelling Darkness in the Ten Directions which explains the Guhyagarbha from the Dzogchen point of view.

 Mipham showed particular interest in the Kalachakra and the kingdom of Shambhala, and one of his last and most extensive of his esoteric works are his two volumes of commentary, initiation and sadhana related to the Kalachakra Tantra, the esoteric teaching from Shambhala.
 Before he died in 1912, he said to his students that now he was going to Shambhala.

 Mipham and Gesar

 Throughout his life, Mipham showed a particular interest in the legend of the warrior king Gesar of Ling, a 12th-century figure whose epic is well-known and widely celebrated in eastern Tibet, and about whom Mipham wrote extensively.

 The Gesar practice, known as "The Swift Accomplishment of Enlightened Activity Through Invocation and Offering" arose in the mind of Mipham as a gong-ter and was written down over the course of three years from the age of 31 to 34.
 This practice invokes Gesar and his retinue and requests him to assist practitioners.

 Medicine

 Mipham's medical works continue to be highly regarded to this day.
+His approach was a holistic one including Buddhist philosophy, logic, astrology and ritual science.
+His medical corpus represented a late 19th century synthesis of the Tibetan medical tradition, engaging topics like diagnosis, pharmacology, pathology, therapeutic methods, medicinal substance, and exegesis of the classical Tibetan medical tantras.
+Rather than founding a new medical system or distinct medical school, his contribution lay in the clarification of synthesis, and transmission of existing Tibetan medical knowledge through commentarial and instructional works.
+These writings, are valued as scholastic and pedagogical contributions that helped preserve and explain established medical knowledge for further generations.